 Winemaker Phillip Corallo-Titus has been with them since 1990.
 That means a lot in this industry where often it seems that winemakers move from winery to winery every few years.
 Philip’s wife Laura is an artist and sometimes her works are on display in their barrel room.
 Laura is not the only artist here – the Chappellets are very creative (authors, photographers, sculpture and various other art mediums).
 Daughter Carissa creates a unique colorful dragon on the label of every vintage of their Malbec.

 The Chappellet Family of Wines also owns Sonoma-Loeb in neighboring Sonoma County.
 In 2016 they opened a tasting room next to the Sonoma Plaza focused on these particular wines.
 Total production of the Chappellet wines is approximately 45,000 cases each year – using both their estate fruit as well as fruit they source from other vineyards (IE, their Napa Valley Chardonnay).
-Chappellet celebrates a milestone in 2017, their 50th anniversary.
+Chappellet celebrated a milestone in 2017, their 50th anniversary.

 For more information, and or to join their wine club, visit: www.chappellet.com